Welcome to BCLMA – where leaders in law firm management meet, engage, explore and build their skills.

 BCLMA membership fees (or a prorated amount) are non-refundable.
 The fees are not treated as a monthly subscription.
 The amount paid is considered an annual fee.
 Once a member’s annual fees are paid, they are members up to December 31st of that year.

 Member firms may also appoint affiliates who are eligible to enroll in subsections.
 Any number of qualified legal managers/supervisors/functional specialists can become affiliates.
 If an affiliate cannot attend a corresponding subsection meeting, a substitute (representative, affiliate or non-affiliate within that member firm) may attend on the affiliate’s behalf at the discretion of the Subsection Chair and provided the applicable event fee is paid for each substitute.
 A non-affiliate may attend on the affiliate’s behalf only once within a fiscal year.
 If that individual is selected to attend on the affiliate’s behalf more than once, then that individual should enroll in the BCLMA.
 Please note that participation in the Human Resources subsection is only open to administrators and others in the firm who deal with confidential personnel information.Enrolments are transferable within a firm.
 For example, if a representative or affiliate leaves his/her firm, their replacement assumes the corresponding level of enrolment.
 The Board of Directors reserves the right to accept and refuse applications for enrolment in subsections for any reason.
 The Directors may, at any time, request a description of the prospective affiliate’s duties in their current position or request a copy of their current job description.
-Download Enrolment Form (PDF).
+Go to the Online Enrolment Form.
 Download Map / Membership Boundaries

 - Honorary Member: